aptech/docs/docs/pdallconsecutive.rst

-pdIsConsecutive
+pdAllConsecutive
 ==============================================

 Purpose
 ----------------
-Checks if each group in a panel dataset covers consecutive time periods.
+Checks if all groups in a panel dataset are consecutive.

 Format
 ----------------
-.. function:: groupIsConsecutive = pdIsConsecutive(df [, groupvar, datevar])
+.. function:: allConsecutive = pdAllConsecutive(df [, groupvar, datevar])

     :param df: Contains long-form (stacked) panel data with (N_i * T_i) rows, where (N_i * T_i) is the total number of observations across all groups, and K columns representing variables.
 Must contain at least one categorical or string variable for identifying group membership and at least one date variable.
     :type df: Dataframe